Ifeoma28/fresh_segments/README.md

 ## Dataset
 The dataset for this project is sourced from [Danny Ma](https://www.linkedin.com/in/datawithdanny)

-## Tools Used
-- MSSQL for querying the database.
-- Data cleaning and exploration

 ## About Dataset
 - Fresh_segments.interest metrics  table contains information about aggregated interest metrics for a specific major client of Fresh Segments which makes up a large proportion of their customer base.
 Each record in this table represents the performance of a specific interest_id based on the client’s customer base interest measured through clicks and interactions with specific targeted advertising content.